 With a price tag of over $1000, the Bose A20 Aviation Headset certainly is on the higher end of the market.
 But again begs the question, do you really need it?
 Or is it just nice to have?

-After having flown with tens of different headset brands and models, here's why we believe the Bose A20 is an investment that will pay off.
+After having flown with tens of different headset brands and models, here’s why we believe the Bose A20 is an investment that will pay off and not just a nice-to-have.

 One of the first things you will notice when wearing the A20 is that they’re extremely comfortable.
 With about 30% less clamping force than comparable headsets and weighing just 370g, the headset feels nice on your head and stays comfortable, even during longer flights.